dougthor42/trendlines/docs/installation.rst

 .. tip::

-   You can generate a secure secret key from the shell like so:
+   You can generate a secure secret key from the python REPL like so:

    .. code-block:: python